 As shown in fig. 2, the reference axis of the beam coincides with the curve which must have an associated triad field, E (η) = (e1, e2, e3).
 The plane of the cross section is determined by the triad field associated with the curve.
 Unit vector e1 must be tangent to the curve; unit vectors e2 and e3 are in the plane normal to the curve and define the plane of the cross-section of the beam.
 If the triad field of the curve is defined by an orientation distribution, it is possible to define the triad field by means of a twist angle.
 This option automatically selects e1 to be normal to the curve.
 The structural mass and stiffness properties of the beam are defined with respect to the local triad E.

-The appearance of the beam during the visualization phase of the analysis can be controlled by associating visualization parameters, VizPrmNameName, to the element.
+The appearance of beams during the visualization phase of the analysis can be controlled by visualization parameters.
+The default values of the visualization parameters are summarized in table 1.
+If those default parameters are not adequate, suitable values can be specified by associating visualization parameters, VizPrmName, with the element.

 Sensors can be defined to extract information about beams.
 The following SensorType values and associated FrameName specifications are allowed for beams: ACCELERATIONS, DISPLACEMENTS, EIGEN_DISPLACEMENTS, EIGEN_FORCES, FORCES, POSITIONS, STRAINS, and VELOCITIES.
 (Default value: DISPLACEMENTS).

 The location of the sensor within the beam element is determined by a single u value (0 ≤ u ≤ 1) that corresponds to the η value along the curve defining the beam element.
 No v value value is accepted for the beam element.